The differences between liquid cooling and air cooling

-1. Performance advantages and good looks
+1. Liquid cooling provides performance advantages and good looks

 PC enthusiasts demand top performance from any system, whether it’s a budget build or an expensive monster rig.
 Almost equally important are eye-catching aesthetics so builders can show off their creations as an extension of their self-expression.